-- 1. Select the appropriate type library in the top field, and fill in the Java package text box with the name of the package to contain the generated files.
-The com2java tool remembers the last package name you specified for a particular type library. - 2.
+- 1. To run the com2 java GUI tool, perform the following steps: - a.
+Change to the WEBLOGIC_HOME/server/bin directory (or add this directory to your CLASSPATH) - b.
+Open a command shell on the COM machine and invoke the com2java.exe file: - > com2java - 2.
+Select the appropriate type library in the top field, and fill in the Java package text box with the name of the package to contain the generated files.
+The com2java tool remembers the last package name you specified for a particular type library. - 3.
 Click Generate Proxies to generate Java class files.